 Clearance for Return

-After a hospitalization or emergency room visit by one of its students, or in circumstances that raise serious concerns about the student’s health or well-being and reasonably call into question their ability to function as a student in the Harvard Griffin GSAS environment, Harvard Griffin GSAS ordinarily will not permit the student to return to residence and enroll or participate in any Harvard-related programs or activities until after making an assessment of the suitability of the student’s return.
+After a hospitalization or emergency room visit by a student that raises serious questions about the student’s health or well-being, or in other circumstances that raise serious questions about the student’s health or well-being and reasonably call into question their ability to function as a student in the Harvard Griffin GSAS environment, Harvard Griffin GSAS ordinarily will not permit that student to return to residence and enrollment or participation in any Harvard-related programs or activities before making its own assessment of the suitability of the student’s return.
 (See Procedure for Notice and Consultation).
-To better inform that assessment, students are expected to notify both Harvard Griffin GSAS and HUHS of any hospitalization or emergency department visit.
+To better inform that assessment, students are expected to notify HUHS of any hospitalization or emergency department visit.
 HUHS can be notified by phone 24 hours a day, seven days a week, at 617-495-5711.

 Reason for Policy